-LEAD AND COPPER: The Cornell water system was required to sample for lead and copper in 2020.
-There were no violations of State standards.
-We will sample again during the summer of 2023.
+LEAD AND COPPER: The Cornell water system was not required to sample for lead and copper in 2022.
+Sampling was done in 2020 with no violations of State standards.
+We will sample again in 2023.
 The State allows testing less frequently than once per year for certain contaminants such as lead and copper since the concentrations of these contaminants do not change frequently.
-We will comply with the Lead and Copper Rule Revisions (LCRR) when implemented.
+We will comply with the Lead and Copper Rule Revisions (LCRR) when implemented in 2024.

 SODIUM: People who are on severely restricted sodium diets should not drink water containing more than 20 mg/l of sodium.
-Since the 2020 level of sodium in Cornell water was 29 mg/l, customers on severely restricted sodium diets might wish to consult their health care providers.
+Since the 2022 level of sodium in Cornell water was 26 mg/l, customers on severely restricted sodium diets might wish to consult their health care providers.
 People who are on moderately restricted sodium diets should not drink water containing more than 270 mg/l of sodium.
 The sodium levels of the water from all three local public water systems are well below this level.